orblivion/KiwixSandstorm/.sandstorm/description.md

 Are you setting up an IT system for your school with limited Internet access?
 Are you setting up an independent mesh networking community?
 Are you just a data hoarder?
 Then you probably would love to have your own copy of Wikipedia, Gutenberg, or TED Talks, available on your local network even when you're disconnected from the Internet.

-Now, with Kiwix, you can easily set up your own copy of Wikipedia, Wikiquote, Wikivoyage, or many other open content sources with the simplicity of Sandstorm.
+Now, with Kiwix, you can easily set up your own copy of Wikipedia, Wikiquote, Wikivoyage, or many other free content sources with the simplicity of Sandstorm.

 ## Known Limitations